 You can search your favorite song by title, artist or even using a single line of the song lyrics.
 Musixmatch displays the translation of the lyrics (in real-time with music).
 So fire up the song you like and learn a new language in a fun way.

 Platform: Social music site

 Shazam is currently the most popular application for music recognition.
-You can discover more on the music and TV you love.
-How it works?
-The app creates a digital fingerprint of the audio and matches it to its own database containing million of tracks and TV shows.
+You can discover more about the music and TV you love.
+How does it work?
+The app creates a digital fingerprint of the audio and matches it to its own database containing millions of tracks and TV shows.

 After successful identification, it gives you the name of the track, artist, other information such as lyrics, artist biography, video, concert tickets and recommended tracks.

 Shazam also has visual recognition ability.
 Just tap the camera icon to Shazam magazines, posters and books, and use it anywhere where you see the Shazam camera logo.
 It also works as a QR code reader.
 In December 2017, Apple announced that it has successfully acquired Shazam in a $400 million deal.

 If you don’t want to install any app, you can use the inbuilt Virtual Assistant in your phone – Siri for iOS/Mac, Google Now for Android and Cortana for Windows.